With so many hair dryers out there, all boasting different technologies and features, selecting the right one is no easy feat.

 This dryer is powerful, straightforward, and will dry your hair quickly at a mid-level price point.
 Both the dryer and its packaging look like cheap options for a higher price; but with its six heat and speed settings and ionic technology, its luxury features make up for its low-brow aesthetic.

-What the hell do I do with these attachments?
+What do I do with all of these attachments?

 Attachments can be super useful, but they often get shoved into the abyss of the bathroom drawer because nobody knows what to do with them.
 Here are two common attachments and how to use them.